-Lethal and sub lethal damage rates of scallops observed in the catches of standard spring toothed dredges are relatively low; around 2-11%, and related to shell strength which varies between grounds (Stewart et al., 2021).
+Lethal and sub lethal damage rates of scallops observed in the catches of standard spring toothed dredges are relatively low; around 2-11%, and related to shell strength which has been found to vary between grounds (Stewart et al., 2021).
 However, the low efficiency of the dredges (Figure 4) means that there are more scallops and other organisms affected by dredging than appear in the catches.
-Therefore, any reduction in damage as has been reported to be achieved for with the N-Virodredge[TM] tooth design (see above) would be beneficial to reducing the effects of dredging on non-retained scallops
+Therefore, any reduction in damage, as has been reported to be achieved for with the N-VirodredgeTM tooth design (see above), would be beneficial in reducing the effects of dredging on non-retained scallops.

-2.4 Effects of alternative mechanisms for lifting scallops out of the seabed
+3.4 Effects of alternative mechanisms for lifting scallops out of the seabed

-As the scallop dredge teeth have been identified as an important source of damage to scallops and bycatch several investigations were carried out under the Ecodredge project (Lart, ed 2003) to understand the viability of different mechanisms for lifting scallops out of the seabed.
+As the scallop dredge teeth have been identified as an important source of damage to scallops and bycatch several investigations were carried out during the Ecodredge project (Lart, ed 2003) and also subsequently by Sheperd et al., (2008; 2020) to understand the viability of different mechanisms for lifting scallops out of the seabed.
 Tests were carried out on the following mechanisms.

-- The Magnus effect, which is the effect of water pressure differences around an immersed rotating cylinder.
-Incorporated into a dredge design using two contra rotating cylinders it has the potential for removing the scallops from the seabed via an upward flow of water between the two cylinders. - It was found possible to exploit this effect to lift scallops from the seabed using two rotating cylinders powered by hydraulics (Figure 7).
+• The Magnus effect, which is the effect of water pressure differences around an immersed rotating cylinder.
+Incorporated into a dredge design using two contra rotating cylinders it has the potential for removing the scallops from the seabed via an upward flow of water between the two cylinders.

+It was found possible to exploit this effect to lift scallops from the seabed using two rotating cylinders powered by hydraulics (Figure 7).
 However, the efficiency of the dredge was low and larger scallops were not lifted from the seabed.
-The necessity to supply power to the cylinders meant that the dredge was heavy and complicated. - Hydrodynamic foils are used to improve stability and seabed contact in certain dredge fisheries.
+The necessity to supply power to the cylinders meant that the dredge was heavy and complicated.

+- Hydrodynamic foils are used to improve stability and seabed contact in certain dredge fisheries.
 This investigation examined whether the foil could be used to generate sufficient lift to remove scallops from the seabed.
 Tests were carried out using flume tank observations and computer modelling of flows around the foil (Figure 8).
 The study concluded that water speed under the foil is probably sufficient to remove the scallops from the seabed but insufficient to lift the scallops off the seabed and into the collector bag.
-There may be a role for the use of the use of hydrodynamic effects to remove sediment from around scallops to expose them for collection and it is possible that this may already be happening in some foil dredge fisheries. - The Hydrodredge (Figure 9) design is intended use hydrodynamic effects to lift the scallops into the bag with cup shaped foils set in the dredge mouth and no teeth.
-During trials in the scallop (Pecten maximus) beds around the Isle of Man in 2007 (Shepherd et al., 2008) this dredge was found to be 60-90% less efficient at catching scallops than the standard spring toothed dredge and removal of the cups had no effect on the catch of the hydro dredges.
-Damage rates for lethal damage (score 4) were significantly higher in the spring toothed dredges.
-In a further experiment (Shepherd et al., 2020) similar results were obtained in relation to damage rates, but for the single tow without cups the hydrodredge was less efficient catching only a few small scallops.
-Further work would be needed to fully understand this effect.
+There may be a role for the use of the use of hydrodynamic effects to remove sediment from around scallops to expose them for collection and it is plausible that this may already be happening in some foil dredge fisheries. - The Hydrodredge (Figure 9) design is intended use hydrodynamic effects to lift the scallops into the bag with cup shaped foils set in the dredge mouth and no teeth.